 Gita McAllister (Graduate 2010, Bachelor of Science in Nursing)

 "Upon graduating from the Personal Support Worker program at George Brown College, I can honestly say that my life is changed for the better.
-The course work was grueling and the practical exhausting but I have never had such a great experience
+The course work was gruelling and the practical exhausting but I have never had such a great experience

 with a school.
 To your professors you are not just a student number, you are someone who could one day be taking care of family members and loved ones.
 The amount of time and effort my clinical instructor put into my education was unforgettable.